Hot Dog Cart News

 5. Be friendly.
 Don’t be the grumpy lady who sits in a lawn chair by her cart reading Lavyrle Spencer novels until someone rudely interrupts her to buy a hot dog.
 Chat up your customers.
 Most of them spend 50 hours a week in a cube farm under fluorescent lighting with no one to talk to.
 Be the highlight of their day.

-When you start using Twitter, it sets you free from being tied to one location because you can “tweet” out your location each day.
-Your “followers”, better known as customers, always know where to find you.
+When people can find you online, it sets you free from being tied to one location because you can “post” your location each day.
+Your customers will get an automated email from you so they will always know where to find you.

 There you go.
 A half dozen ways to rise above the competition without cutting prices.